Best Pre-Med Majors to Consider

 Choosing the Right Pre-Med Major for You

-Deciding which pre-med major to pursue is a highly individualized process.
-Consider your academic goals, interests, and the admission requirements of the schools you’re targeting before making a decision.
+Deciding the best pre-med major to pursue is a highly individualized process.
+Consider your academic goals and competencies, interests, costs, and the admission requirements of the schools you’re targeting before making a decision.

 At Trinity School of Medicine, we take a holistic approach to medical school admissions for our 5-year combined program and traditional MD program.
 We believe that excellent physicians can come from all majors and backgrounds, so we set admissions standards that seek to reflect the individual, not just their CV.